Landonjdavis36/Super_Jump_Game/project_template/docs/Feature_planning-wishlist.md

-# files/classes plannig to use:
+# files/classes planning to use:
 ---
 •	director
 •	collision